-Please note that the District is not required to make a compilation, summary or report of information, or to create a new public record.
+Please note that the district is not required to make a compilation, summary or report of information, or to create a new public record.

-How to file a FOIA request with the District
+How to file a FOIA request with the district

-Season Chan, HR Specialist, is the Freedom of Information Coordinator at Kent City Community Schools, and her office is responsible for handling FOIA requests.
-Written FOIA requests should be sent to the attention of Season Chan, HR Specialist, Kent City Community Schools, District Administration Office, 200 N. Clover St., Kent City, MI, 49330.
-Requests can also be faxed to the office at (616) 678-4320 or e-mailed to season.chan@kentcityschools.org.
+Stephanie Archambeau, HR Specialist, is the Freedom of Information Coordinator at Kent City Community Schools, and her office is responsible for handling FOIA requests.
+Written FOIA requests should be sent to the attention of Stephanie Archambeau, HR Specialist, Kent City Community Schools, District Administration Office, 200 N. Clover St, Kent City, MI, 49330.
+Requests can also be faxed to the office at (616) 678-4320 or e-mailed to stephanie.archambeau@kentcityschools.org.

-The District has prepared a FOIA request form, which is available through the District Administration office and may be used to submit requests.
+The district has prepared a FOIA request form, which is available through the District Administration office and may be used to submit requests.
 If that form is not used, the following is recommended when making a request: